Breazile/MandoPuter/README.md

 4. **Save**:

 After making changes, save the `code.py` file.
-At this point your program should be running (circuitpython auto runs your pgram after saving the file).
+At this point your program should be running (circuitpython auto runs your program after saving the file).

 ### 3. Solder the LCD